The Ultimate Guide to Comfort Foods from the Farmers at Cabot Creamery Co-operative

 - Transfer pasta to 2-quart baking dish or six individual ramekins.
 Top with breadcrumb mixture.
 Bake for 25 to 30 minutes or until browned on top and bubbling throughout.

 The farmers who are part of the Cabot Co-op live and breathe farm life, and believe in sustainability.
 The responsible care and concern they show their animals — and the land they live on — shows up in the quality milk the cows produce.
-See for yourself when you try their incredible comfort food recipes.This post is a sponsored collaboration between Vermont Department of Tourism and Boston magazine's advertising department.
+See for yourself when you try their incredible comfort food recipes.This is a paid partnership between Vermont Department of Tourism and Boston Magazine's City/Studio